circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 ```
 {% endraw %}

 Now we can setup our test database we'll use during the build.
+We're using the `dockerize` [utility](https://github.com/jwilder/dockerize) to delay the primary container's main process until the database service is available.

 ```YAML
 steps: